 3a. bug spray.
 Jeesum-crow I’ll tell ya.. the black flies are brutal around here, mosquitos too.
 Especially if you’re like me they can smell you a mile off and swarm hard.
 All the fancy tents and amenities are meaningless when you’re being tormented by unrelenting carnivores.

 3b.
-Garbage bag.
-I do say it singular, because you’ve not the cargo space to start hauling back loads, but I guarantee you’ll make or find something you don’t want touching everything else packed neatly into your saddlebags.
-Hah, you’re right, grab a bunch cause they’re useful for dry feet, ponchos, emergency still, etc, etc..you know.
+Garbage bags.
+Not that you generate loads of trash, but I guarantee you’ll make or find something you don’t want touching everything else packed neatly into your saddlebags.
+Beyond carrying trash, they’re useful for dry feet, ponchos, emergency still, etc, etc..you know.
 I keep a roll of kitchen bags at the bottom of my saddlebag now.

 This is where I’ll share some of my personal creature comforts.
 Always set up your tent first, duh.
 But what’s next?

 - Fat wood fire starters.
 These come in all brands, it’s just wood, really sappy kiln dried wood that lights fast had burns hard.
 Toss 3-4 per fire, they barely take any space.